 The last game on my list is one with a bittersweet twist.
 When I was a kid of the 90s, this game (originally with a different look) was the scariest and most revered game in my family collection.
 My sister, brother, and I would fight over who got to put the VHS tape in at night to race against time collecting the keys to destiny and escape death (or the Gatekeeper) in this scary VHS-assisted game.

 In the new age of gaming, the game has gone to other more modern mediums.
 Atmosfear now uses an app to assist with play.
 Each player uses their own phone to access the app during the game.
 This change-up creates an extra element of trying to defy death as the Gatekeeper, who previously used to only pop up on the one screen in its VHS and DVD predecessors, can now interrupt multiple players on their individual screens.
 It ups the challenge for players vying to make their objective before time runs out.

 Play it in the dark for an hour to see if you can get the keys to stop death before it’s too late.
 As someone who lost her sister in real life tragically too soon, you never know when you might not have that opportunity to enjoy and laugh at the irony of it with someone later.
 (3-6 Players, Ages 12 and up)

-By the way, if your families like mysteries and Clue, be sure to check out our recommendations for board games like Clue.
+If you like mystery games, be sure to check out our recommendations for board games like Clue!